edman/edman.github.io/_drafts/dynamic-programming-with-trees.md

   arrays can be allocated.
 The tree structure provides no resort for us to know its size, so this requires a full tree traversal.
-* Create a mapping of tree nodes to integers in the interval $[0, n)$, so we know to which entry of the memoization arrays correspond to a given node.
+* Create a mapping of tree nodes to integers in the interval $[0, n)$, so we know which entry of the memoization arrays correspond to a given node.
 This can be done along the traversal in the previous requirement by numbering nodes in order of discovery.

 Only after these two steps are done we would be able to compute the memoization arrays systematically and solve the problem.
-This was my first approach for solving the problem, I went on to implement it, and it did work.
-But all along the way I felt like there was more going on that was actually necessary.
+This was my first approach for solving the problem.
+Though I went on to implement this approach, and it did work, all along the way I felt like there was more going on with my program than was actually necessary.
 In case you're interested this first implementation can be found in [this gist](https://gist.github.com/anonymous/d609fa7e1d692c48d755a7790b1795bf).

-My problem, and the reason I decided to write this post, was that the tree on a pointer implementation does not have a good synergy with the traditional dinamic programming memoization based on arrays.
+My problem, and the reason I decided to write this post, was that **trees on a pointer implementation tend not to work well with the traditional dinamic programming memoization based on arrays**.
 With some thought and intuition I quickly realized that the algorithm scheme showed in the previous section could be improved.

 ![memoization on trees](/assets/dynamic-programming-03.png)
-<p class="caption">Improved memoization by storing subsolutions in a paylaod.
+<p class="caption">Improved memoization by storing subsolutions in a payload.
 The number above a node is its $D_k$, while $\dbar_k$ is the number below.</p>

-Essentialy this is the same scheme as the one from last section, except that here the information from the memoization arrays $D$ and $\dbar$ is stored in the tree alongside the node it corresponds to.
+Essentially this is the same scheme as the one from last section, except that here the information from the memoization arrays $D$ and $\dbar$ is stored in the tree alongside the node it corresponds to.
 The final implementation of the improved scheme is shown below.